-Crohn's disease may result in fistulas.
 A fistula is an abnormal connection between two areas.
 These are thought to form when inflammation extends into the area surrounding the bowel wall.
-Fistulae can develop between two GI organs (for example, the small intestine and the large intestine), between GI organs and the bladder, between GI organs and the vagina, and between GI organs and the skin.
-The most common location for these fistulae is, again, the ileum (the last part of the small intestine).
+Fistulae can develop between two gastrointestinal organs (for example, the small and large intestines) and other organs like the bladder, vagina, and skin.
+The most common location for the fistulae is the ileum or the last part of the small intestine.
 A unique kind of fistula in Crohn's disease is a perianal fistula, which connects the inside lining of the rectum (the last part of the colon) with the skin surrounding the anus.

 Depending on which organs are connected by fistulae, patients can have different symptoms.

 Fistulae between the small and large intestine can cause diarrhea or passage of undigested foods.